 I’m so ridiculously happy to be introducing myself to you today.
 Hi.
 I’m Christina.
 I love to read and I love to write.
 And after I rode my bike across the United States, I’ve never been the same.

-If I hadn’t pedaled from Washington, D.C. to San Francisco over the span of one crazy summer, I never would have become an adventure tour guide, taking other people bicycling and hiking all over the place.
+If I hadn’t pedaled from Washington, D.C. to San Francisco over the span of one crazy summer, I bicycle-girl_smallnever would have become an adventure tour guide, taking other people bicycling and hiking all over the place.
 If I’d never become an adventure tour guide, I’d never have decided to pedal down the entire span of the U.S. Pacific Coast with one equally intrepid (and equally unemployed) tour guide pal.

 If my pal and I had never decided to ride down the Pacific Coast, I’d never have submitted an article about the experience to a magazine, and they never would have published it, and I never would have become a professional freelance writer scribbling and bibbling about the wonders of bicycling.